 Eventing: Walking a Cross-Country Course

 Watch Olympic medalist Phillip Dutton walk a cross-country course and discuss his top course walk tips for the three-day eventing competitor.
+This video is brought to you by Land Rover.

 About This Video